Gold(III) chloride: Organic synthesis

 Gold catalyses the alkylation of certain aromatic rings and the conversion of furans to phenols.
 Some alkynes undergo amination in the presence of gold(III) catalysts.
 For example, a mixture of acetonitrile and gold(III) chloride catalyses the alkylation of 2-methylfuran by methyl vinyl ketone at the 5-position:

 The efficiency of this organogold reaction is noteworthy because both the furan and the ketone are sensitive to side reactions such as polymerisation under acidic conditions.
 In some cases where alkynes are present, phenols sometimes form (Ts is an abbreviation for tosyl):

 This reaction involves a rearrangement that gives a new aromatic ring.

+Another example of an AuCl3 catalyzed reaction is a hydroarylation, which is basically a Friedel-Crafts reaction using metal-alkyne complexes.
+Example, the reaction of mesitylene with phenylacetylene:

+Gold(III) chloride can be used for the direct oxidation of primary amines into ketones, such as the oxidation of cyclohexylamine to cyclohexanone.

+This reaction is pH sensitive, requiring a mildly acidic pH to proceed, however, it does not require any additional steps.

+In the production of organogold(III) compounds, AuCl3 is used as a source of gold.
+A main example of this is the production of monoarylgold(III) complexes, which are produced by direct electrophilic auration of arenes by gold(III) chloride.

-Production of gold nanoparticles
+Gold nanoparticles

-Gold(III) chloride is used in producing gold nanoparticles.
-Gold nanoparticles can be formed by the reaction of gold(III) chloride and sodium tetrafluoroborate and then coating with didodecyldimethylammonium bromide.
-Then washing with 1-dodecanethiol and ethanol proved to be the most effective method for forming nanoparticles.
-However, other methods work such as replacing the 1-dodecanethiol with dioctyl sulfide.
-The gold(III) chloride is the source of gold in this production.
+Gold(III) chloride is used in the synthesis of gold nanoparticles, which are extensively studied for their unique size-dependent properties and applications in fields such as electronics, optics, and biomedicine.
+Gold nanoparticles can be prepared by reducing gold(III) chloride with a reducing agent such as sodium tetrafluoroborate, followed by stabilization with a capping agent.

+Photography

+Gold(III) chloride has been used historically in the photography industry as a sensitizer in the production of photographic films and papers.
+However, with the advent of digital photography, its use in this field has diminished.

+Natural occurrence

+This compound does not occur naturally; however, a similar compound with the formula AuO(OH,Cl)·nH2O is known as a product of natural gold oxidation.